Kayakflo/wow-dialogkey-sl/README.md

 # wow-dialogkey-sl
-Adjusted version of the original wow-dialog key addon to work with WoW Shadowlands Can be installed by downloading the ZIP manually or using CurseBreaker:
+Adjusted version of the original wow-dialog key addon to work with WoW Shadowlands.
+Can be installed by downloading the ZIP manually or using CurseBreaker:
 `CB> install https://github.com/Kayakflo/wow-dialogkey-sl`